Yagisan/The-Bustling-Valley/README.md

 ## Does it work with a controller ?

 Several mods seem to behave erratically or not at all with a controller, so the official position is, **No**, it does not.

-## Why am I getting infinite bundle rewards ?

-You have enabled automatic chest collection in the Fishing Assistant.
-Press **F7** to turn it off.

 ## Does this work in multiplayer ?